United States Permanent Mission to the Organization of American States

 - strengthen peace and security;

-- promote the effective exercise of representative democracy;
+- promote the effective exercise of representative democracy and respect for human rights;

 - ensure the peaceful settlement of disputes among members;